GuillaumeGomez/browser-UI-test/goml-script.md

 #### fail-on-js-error

 **fail-on-js-error** command sets changes the behaviour of `browser-ui-test` when a JS error occurs on the web page.
-By default, they are ignored.
+By default, the test fails if a JS error occurs.
 It overloads the value from the `--enable-on-js-error-fail` option.
 Example:

 ```
 // To enable the check: